wdawson/okta.github.io/_source/_docs/api/resources/users.md

 #### Response (Verified Email)
 {:.api .api-response .api-response-example}

-> Note: Though the email is in `VERIFIED` status, the `verify` operation is still published for completeness.
+> Note: Although the email is in `VERIFIED` status, the `verify` operation is still published for completeness.

 ~~~json
 [